 What changes as you stretch a muscle is primarily the message, not the physical structure of the muscle.
 You’ll start to develop a tolerance for the discomfort of the stretch.
 Your brain will allow you to hold the stretch longer, but the muscles and tendons themselves will not have changed much.
 You will feel less tight, but even this sensation of elasticity is short-lived.

 How long should I be stretching?

 In a new review article on the effects of stretching in The Scandinavian Journal of Medicine and Science in Sports, they looked at the measurable impacts of several different stretching regimens.
 They found that when people performed four 90-second stretches of their hamstrings, their “passive resistance” to the stretching decreased by about 18 percent.
 This meant that they felt much looser, but unfortunately, the effect had passed in less than an hour.
 To achieve a longer-lasting impact and to stretch all of the muscles involved in running or other sports, a person would probably require as much as an hour of concentrated stretching.
 To see changes in the actual physical structure of the muscles, it would take months of stretching, for hours at a time.
 Another interesting conclusion from the research shows that you only need enough range of motion in your joints to avoid injury.
 More is not necessarily better.

 Research suggests that the sit-and-reach test is pretty good for at-home evaluations (at least for your back and hamstring muscles).

-JOI offers Optimal Stretch, which is table-based assisted stretching and manual therapy system that focuses on the fascia and mobilization of the joint capsule as the key elements in achieving optimal flexibility,strength, performance and pain relief.
-To book an appointment for Optimal Stretch please call 904-288-9491.
+JOI offers Optimal Stretch, a table-based assisted stretching and manual therapy system that focuses on the fascia and mobilization of the joint capsule as the key elements in achieving optimal flexibility, strength, performance, and pain relief.
+To book an appointment for Optimal Stretch, please call 904-288-9491.